A Whitelabel site or Microsite is a fully hosted, fully customized front-end experience for the Live publishing platform.

 Step 3: SET UP A CNAME WITH YOUR SERVER ADMINISTRATOR

 After setting up a Whitelabel template in Live, you'll need to set up a CNAME.
 To set up a CNAME, contact your server administrator or hosting company and ask them to ‘CNAME livee.yoursite.com to yoursite.site.live.com.’
 This is how we communicate to users and search engines that this content is your content (even though it’s hosted on our servers.)
 Confirm with your server administrator that the site is working before moving on to the next step.

 What is a CNAME?

 - Technical Definition: a CNAME record or Canonical Name record, is a type of resource record in the Domain Name System (DNS) that specifies that the domain name is an alias of another canonical domain name.

 - Non-Technical Definition: Your Whitelabel site or microsite is hosted on our servers.
-We borrow a domain name from you (e.g., engage.yoursite.com), and disguise the Whitelabel site or microsite with your preferred domain name.
+We borrow a domain name from you (e.g., live.yoursite.com), and disguise the Whitelabel site or microsite with your preferred domain name.
 This means search engines, and your site visitors will view any content found on your Whitelabel site or microsite like it's still a part of your website.

-Once you have set up the CNAME with your server administrator, place a request for CNAMEs with the Engage Support team.
+Once you have set up the CNAME with your server administrator, place a request for CNAMEs with the LIVE Support team.
 All we need to know is which Whitelabel should be pointed to which domain.